BloomTech-Labs/community-calendar-ios/Community Calendar/Pods/Apollo/scripts/apollo/README.md

   --includes=includes                    Glob of files to search for GraphQL operations.
 This should be used to find
                                          queries *and* any client schema extensions

-  --key=key                              The API key for the Apollo Engine service
+  --key=key                              The API key to use for authentication to Apollo Graph Manager

+  --preserveStringAndNumericLiterals     Disable redaction of string and numerical literals.
+Without this flag, these
+                                         values will be replaced with empty strings (`''`) and zeroes (`0`) respectively.
+This redaction is intended to avoid  inadvertently outputting potentially personally identifiable information (e.g. embedded passwords  or API keys) into operation manifests

   --queries=queries                      Deprecated in favor of the includes flag